 We are working closely with people with dementia and/or Parkinson’s as well as their informal carers.
 We are also consulting with housing, health and social care professionals about how they could use such a toolkit in their work.

 To develop and evaluate this new computerised toolkit, we have formed a team of leading researchers in Computer Science, the Health Sciences and Digital Business at City, University of London.

 To maximise impact from SCAMPI, the team will work with London-based Clinical Commissioning Groups (CCGs), NHS Sutton CCG and and the CWHHE Collaborative (Central London, West London, Hammersmith and Fulham, Hounslow and Ealing Clinical Commissioning Groups).

 Digital entrepreneurs Evalucom Consulting will seek to commercialise the research results so that the elements of the toolkit can be made quickly and widely available.

 How long will it run?

 We started this project on 1 March 2017 and it will last 3 years.
-In the first 12 months, we will focus on co-designing the toolkit with people with chronic conditions and their carers.
-We will then build a ready-to-use version, which we will evaluate in a field trial in the last 12 months of the project.
+In the first 12 months, we focused on co-designing the toolkit with people with chronic conditions and their carers.
+We have bulit a ready-to-use version that we are evaluating in field trials in the last 6 months of the project.